blyzer/take-home-test/README.md

 - ✅ **Loading states** and user feedback
 - ✅ **Angular Material** components for professional UI
 - ✅ **Responsive design** for mobile and desktop
+- ✅ **Authentication and Authorization** with a login interface, JWT token handling, and route guards for role-based access control.

 #### DevOps
 - ✅ **Dockerized backend** with multi-stage build